 The Colorado River Commission of Nevada (CRCNV) is responsible for managing and protecting Nevada's allocation of hydroelectric power generated and marketed by the federal government.
 Nevada's allocation of hydroelectric power from the Boulder Canyon Project (Hoover Dam), Parker- Davis Project, and the Salt Lake City Area Integrated Projects is purchased by the CRCNV and delivered to its wholesale utility contractors, full requirements contractors at the Black Mountain Industrial Complex, and various end-users including state and local governmental entities and educational institutions.
-A complete listing of CRCNV contractors and their associated hydropower allocations can be found here.

 In the 1980's, the CRCNV was instrumental in the development of an "Implementation Agreement" and a "Ten-Year Plan" procedure for Hoover Dam resulting in a partnership between federal agencies and Hoover contractors to establish annual reviews of operational plans and budgets for the project.
 CRCNV participated actively in the negotiation of an agreement with federal agencies to advance fund the operation, maintenance and replacement costs of the Parker-Davis Project generation facilities.
 This arrangement formally established a funding board through which CRCNV and the other project customers annually review and approve project operational plans, budgets and funding.